rocketpowerkille/Tare/docs/PHASE_4.md

 historical backfill.
 The live-only deployment does not claim historical share reconstruction.

-Hosted accounting acceptance completed against Studio version `0.1.0`, deployment `QmWSiZRvaFzYkohhsM2D9yHD4Nc7ZnZFRWz8pUcwfQi3j2`, at Ethereum block `25953771`.
+The retained hosted accounting acceptance note reports Studio version `0.1.0`, deployment `QmWSiZRvaFzYkohhsM2D9yHD4Nc7ZnZFRWz8pUcwfQi3j2`, at Ethereum block `25953771`.
 The public endpoint reported no indexing errors and Tare matched all 56 Graph observations to block-pinned RPC reads with zero mismatches.
-This closes the live accounting gate, but not the separate full-history share-ledger gate.
+This closes the live accounting gate in that historical run, but not the separate full-history share-ledger gate.
+Raw hosted output is not attached to this note.
+See [the current Graph guide](GRAPH_INTEGRATION.md) for source and acceptance boundaries.

 The WETH metric covers only the canonical wrapper's claim against native ETH custody, excluding the holder's other liabilities.
 Distinct hostnames establish